 NeoDraw is a central gaming system for the issuance, sale and operation of DBGs.
-The proprietary technology of NeoDraw has been developed specifically for the iLottery market and is fully-integrated with the NeoSphere platform to facilitate the rapid implementation of DBGs as part of the complete turnkey solution
+The proprietary technology of NeoDraw has been developed specifically for the iLottery market and online players and is fully integrated with the NeoSphere platform to facilitate the rapid implementation of DBGs as part of the complete turnkey solution.